lickdltd/chorus-dcl/README.md

 // See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#examples
 // const dateTimeStart = new Date('0000-00-00T00:00:00')
+// const dateTimeEnd = new Date('0000-00-00T00:00:00')
-const dateTimeStart = new Date()
+const dateTimeStart = new Date() const dateTimeEnd = new Date()

-// this is just an example and not likely to be a real scenario dateTime.setMinutes(dateTime.getMinutes() + 1)
+// these are just an examples and not likely to be a real scenario dateTimeStart.setMinutes(dateTime.getMinutes() + 1) dateTimeEnd.setMinutes(dateTime.getMinutes() + 10)

 new chorus.Player('<CHORUS_STREAM_PATH>', {
     schedule: {
-        start: dateTimeStart
+        start: dateTimeStart,
+        end: dateTimeEnd // optional
     }
 })
 ```